How To Reverse Hair Loss From Medication

 - Pumpkin Seed Oil

-Pumpkin seed oil reduces the effects of 5-alpha reductase, an enzyme that converts testosterone into DHT, a major contributor to hair loss (11).
-A study done in 2014 found that regular use of pumpkin seed oil over 24 weeks increased hair count by 40% (12).
+reduces the effects of 5-alpha reductase, an enzyme that converts testosterone into DHT, a major contributor to hair loss (12).
+A study done in 2014 found that regular use of pumpkin seed oil over 24 weeks increased hair count by 40% (13).
+However, more research is needed to determine the effectiveness of pumpkin seed oil fr hair growth.

 - Accessories And Wigs